celinavo/MacParkman_Accelerometer_Display/README.md

    - Connect/disconnect sensors
    - Activate/deactivate sensors
    - Drag sensors between "External" and "Internal" columns
+      - NOTE: Sensors must be classified as "External" or "Internal" to display data
 5. In the Oscilloscope view, you can adjust green and yellow thresholds using the sliders on the right.

 ## Customization